Juhannuspukki/rtl/content/_index.md

 ---
 metaTitle: Rak Thai Language School - Learn Thai language in Bangkok or Online
-metaDescription:  We provide thai language courses for all levels of learners both at our school in Bangkok or online students worldwide.
-Prices starting from 7500 baht.
+metaDescription: Join our morning, afternoon or evening classes and you will be fluent in Thai sooner than you though!
+Affordable prices starting from 7500 baht/month.
 title: Learn Thai language in Bangkok
 subtitle: Rak Thai Language School is fun, friendly and affordable!
 banner: /uploads/rtlprofile-341-.jpg